jllegras/ngsToolsDev/README.md

 -fstfile: file with first guesses of FST for each site obtained running the program once, check getMultiFST.R

--priorfile: 2D-SFS to be used as a prior
+-priorfile: 2D-SFS to be used as a prior; you can use ngs2DSFS with parameter -relative set to 1

 -outfile: name of the output file